 I know today’s article was a bit on the serious side, but business is serious and should not be taken too lightly.
 A professional should be armed and ready to handle any circumstance tossed in their direction.
 And even though as professional photographers, we try to be as prepared as possible, there are times when it is completely out of our hands.
 Would your business be ready for a worst-case scenario?

 I am a proud member of the Professional Photographers of America and The Chamber of Commerce.
-When I'm not with my clients, you will find me running around with my two adorable sons, giving back where I can in several photography forums and blogging about business, photography and motherhood.
+When I'm not with my clients, you will find me running around with my two adorable sons, helping people tighten/tone/firm in just 45 minutes, giving back where I can in several photography forums and blogging about business, photography and motherhood.

 Are we connected?